-Kayaking, boating and fishing… What better way to make a splash this summer than by dipping a toe in at some of the greatest waterways in South East Queensland.
+Kayaking, boating and fishing… What better way to make a splash this spring and summer than by dipping a toe in at some of the greatest waterways in South East Queensland?

-And what better place to do so than right here in Ipswich, central to both the Bremer and Brisbane River Systems, with loads of river accessible parks to choose from, we’ve got exactly what you need.
+And what better place to do so than right here in Ipswich?
+Central to both the Bremer and Brisbane River Systems, with a few river accessible parks to choose from, we’ve got exactly what you need…

 Burton’s Bridge is a serene little number, peaking out amongst the bushland and pastures of the upper Brisbane River.
 From Burton’s you can drift in a kayak and cast a lure, or safely cool off in some of the shallow waters with the family.
 You can even take on a more endurant avenue and depart Burton’s Bridge for a lengthy paddle all the way down to Kholo.
 Some 21 kilometres in fact.